Unlock the power of modern technology to transform your business.

 That said, many customers rush to the cloud without understanding one of the most fundamental aspects of cloud computing: the Shared Responsibility Model.
 The Shared Responsibility Model helps delineate what the cloud consumer is responsible for and what the cloud service provider (think Amazon Web Services, Microsoft Azure or Google Cloud Platform) are responsible for.
 While this model can change depending on which service model the customer is consuming (IaaS, PaaS, and SaaS), the customer ultimately still bears some responsibility.

 Below is a depiction of the Shared Responsibility Model from the leading CSP, Amazon Web Services (AWS), which is largely the same across other major CSPs.
-While AWS does take responsibility for its hardware and global infrastructure, the customer still bears various responsibilities, including Identity & Access Management (IAM), and ultimately the safekeeping of their data.
+While AWS does take responsibility for its hardware and global infrastructure, the customer still bears various responsibilities, including Cloud Identity & Access Management (IAM), and ultimately the safekeeping of their data.
 It is commonly said that the CSP is responsible for the cloud, while the customer is responsible for what is IN the cloud.
 This means the CSP is responsible for the underlying infrastructure (hardware, power, etc.), but the customer is responsible for what they place in the cloud, such as data.
 Many customers rush into cloud without understanding this reality.
-When things go awry, they often look to the CSP for answers as to why risks, including those associated with IAM, weren’t mitigated.
+When things go awry, they often look to the CSP for answers as to why risks, including those associated with Cloud Identity & Access Management, weren’t mitigated.
 It also leads many to claim that the cloud is insecure and shouldn’t be used for sensitive data, despite the fact that the majority of cloud breaches involve customer misconfigurations and breached credentials, which were the responsibility of the customer to begin with.

 AWS Shared Responsibility Model